 - Lobster tail entree (1 gram carbs)

-Here are some other tips you can follow to keep it low-carb.
+Here are some other tips you can follow to keep it low-carb at Outback.

 #1.
 Ask for dry meat

 Ordering steak at a steakhouse seems like a no-brainer, but you’ll want to be careful with added sauces if you’re trying to keep it low-carb.
-A plate full of ribs sounds like a great way to fuel up until you consider the BBQ sauce that it’s covered in, which is enough to kick you out of ketosis if you eat enough of it.
+A plate full of ribs sounds like a great way to fuel up until you consider the BBQ sauce that it’s covered in, which can kick you out of ketosis if you eat enough of it.

 We recommend going with one of Outback’s many steak options and asking to keep your meat dry by holding all sauces.
 Outback should be able to dry rub your steak with lots of flavorful herbs and spices in place of sugar-laden sauces.
 If you’re worried that the meat will taste dry, then ask for an extra helping of butter to help keep it juicy.